dineshramcharanTech5/udi-poc/documentations/abis_integration/readme.md

 #### Listening in ABIS plugin

-1. Login to ABIS installed lgcc infrastructure
+1. Login to ABIS installed lgc1 infrastructure
 2. Navigate to /opt/Tech5/T5-Plugin-R20210210
 3. Check if nohup is running if its running tailf or cat nohup.out
 4. If nohup is not running run the following command to listen